mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 *** =feedbacks
 - This is correct, have a look in the table
 - This is indeed the incorrect answer, we do add concepts for example for the domains because these are not available from other terminology systems
 - This is correct.
-RxNorm Extension is very actively being extended to cover for exampe all European drugs
+RxNorm Extension is very actively being extended to cover for example all European drugs
 - This is correct, for example, more source vocabularies are added in Europe.

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:c91862a449
 ## Search by concept_name

-Normally you do not know these concept values by heart and you like to search by concept_name.
+Normally you do not know these concept values by heart and you like to search by concept\_name.
 This can be done in several ways as illustrated below.

 A. Extract by full name.
 Run the query below to see the results.